pimentel/bears_iplant/README.md

 This will put the walkthrough at `~/analysis/bears_iplant` and place you in that directory.

-Next, you will need to download the data:
+Next, you will need to download the data, this takes about 10-20 minutes:

 ```
 wget http://de.iplantcollaborative.org/dl/d/777051B5-1339-457B-A776-5C57B99D7EC0/cuffdiff2_data_res.tar.gz